-Technically, a total metal jacket is a full metal jacket so there can be a little confusion among people new to shooting or hunting.
-In many situations, these terms are interchangeable and a quick glance at a cartridge to see if lead is exposed or not will tell you what they are.
-The FMJ will have visible lead at the base of the bullet while the TMJ will not.
+Technically, a total metal jacket is a full metal jacket, so confusion is common among people new to shooting or hunting.
+In many situations these terms are interchangeable, and a quick glance at a cartridge will tell you if lead is exposed (the FMJ will have visible lead at the base of the bullet, while the TMJ will not).

-Both of these types of ammunition are almost identical when it comes to accuracy and velocity.
-The TMJ round is suitable for target shooting as is the FMJ.
-When it comes to hunting, the TMJ is not always the best choice as it will not expand as well as other bullets, like the Hollow Point.
-However, when it comes to hunting large game that requires deep penetration, the TMJ like the FMJ could be the choice.
+Both types of ammunition are almost identical when it comes to accuracy and velocity.
+The TMJ round is suitable for target shooting, as is the FMJ.
+But when it comes to hunting, the TMJ is not always the best choice, as it won't expand as well as other bullets like the hollow point.
+However, for hunting large game that requires deep penetration, the TMJ (like the FMJ) could be the best choice.

 TMJ and Lead Safety

-In an environment where thousands of rounds are fired rapidly among multiple shooters, all the lead particulates floating around create an undesirable amount of potentially harmful air pollution.
-Over time, this lead accumulates on the ground as well so if you think about how much you shoot in an indoor range for example; it's easy to see the potential for adverse lead problems eventually.
+In an environment where thousands of rounds are fired rapidly among multiple shooters, all the lead particles floating around create an undesirable amount of potentially harmful air pollution.
+Over time, this lead accumulates on the ground, so it's easy to see the potential for adverse lead problems in an indoor range.
 Outdoors, the air disperses the particles enough that it’s rarely an issue.

-So is lead safety the primary reason TMJ’s are used?
-Well, the short answer is probably yes, but depending on sites you visit or ranges you use, everyone will have their own, often very strong, opinion about it and this is why many ranges will be very specific about the bullet and casing you use.
+Is lead safety the primary reason TMJ rounds are used?
+The short answer is yes, depending on sites you visit or ranges you use.
+Everyone will have their own (often very strong) opinion about it, which is why many ranges are specific about acceptable bullets and casings.

-If you’re only shooting a little or only during hunting season, there’s no real need to select a lead-free cartridge because you aren’t expelling enough for it to really matter at all.
-Use your personal preference when selecting your ammo type and you'll be fine.
-If you decide to hit the range hard, consider the TMJs and check with the range rules.
+If you shoot rarely or only during hunting season, there’s no real need to select a lead-free cartridge – because you aren’t expelling enough for it to matter.
+Use your personal preference when selecting your ammo type, and if you decide to hit the range hard, consider TMJ rounds if your range allows.